Pedro-A-D-S/sagemaker-deploy/README.md

     ├── mnist_tf2.py
 ```

-- The `data/` folder contains the dataset file, `iris.csv`.
 - `LICENSE` contains the project's licensing information.
 - The `notebooks/` directory includes Jupyter notebooks for data exploration and model deployment.
 - `README.md` is this document.
 - The `src/` folder contains the source code for the TensorFlow model and any associated files.

 ## Notebooks

-### Data Exploration (`notebooks/exploration.ipynb`)

-This notebook explores the Iris dataset and performs basic data preprocessing.
-It provides insights into the dataset before model training.

 ### SageMaker Deployment (`notebooks/deploy-sagemaker-tensorflow.ipynb`)